parallelchain-io/pchain-client-cli/README.md

 This would check the status of your chosen provider.
 If pchain client cannot connect to your provider, a warning message will be shown and setup is failed.
 You need to setup another url with the above command again.

 ## Manage Account
-In parallelchain, account is identified by the public key of Ed25519 keypair.
+In ParallelChain, account is identified by the public key of Ed25519 keypair.
 You can either generate new keys or import your exsiting Ed25519 keypair to making transaction in pchain_client.
 Both operations are password required (if you setup before).

 ### Generate new keypair
 This command generates a set of ed25519_dalek compatible keys.
 Random name will be set if you do not provide a name.